teerytko/VO2max/README.md

 | CO2 sensor | SCD30 |  [Digikey](https://www.digikey.com/en/products/detail/sensirion-ag/SCD30/8445334) | $62 |
 | on/off switch | mini push button |  [Adafruit](https://www.adafruit.com/product/1683)| $6 |

-## Instructions
+## Print 3D Parts
 Print out the 3D parts using PLA.
 I used ASA because that's what I had and I was eager to get started.  *Do not* use supports on anything except the "computer housing".
-Test fit all parts and make sure you know where everything goes.
+<br>Test fit all parts and make sure you know where everything goes; that will make the next steps much easier.

+## Wire It Up

+## Assembly
 I painted my button housings black for contrast.
 Use superglue to secure the button housing to the case, make sure the button is inside first.
 <figure>
     <img src="/images/button_housing.jpg" width="640" height="327"